pmg1601/The-Sparks-Foundation/README.md

-# The-Sparks-Foundation
+I applied for this internship in Feb, 21 for the role of `Data Scientist and Business Analytics`.
-This repository contains some tasks that I have done during my Internship in The Sparks Foundation #GRIPFEB21
+#GRIPFEB21